 Bonus: the trick to changing thread

-- Tie the new colour thread to the thread that is still in the machine
+- Tie the new color thread to the thread that is still in the machine.

-- Thread the new colour thread through both needles
+- Thread the new color thread through both needles.

-- Sew on a piece of scrap fabric until you are sewing with all of the new colour thread
+- Sew on a piece of scrap fabric until you are sewing with all of the new color thread.

 If you make clothes, you need one